-The Boulder City Democratic Club will meet at 6:30 p.m. tonight, July 13, at the Boulder City Library, 701 Adams Blvd.
-City Councilman Kiernan McManus will be addressing the group.
+The Boulder City Democratic Club will meet at 6:30 p.m. today at the Boulder City Library, 701 Adams Blvd.
+Annette Magnus of Battle Born Progress will address the group.

 The Boulder City Library, 701 Adams Blvd., has several activities planned for the coming week.
 These include:

-■ Best Dam Readers book club, 9 a.m. today, July 13, in the community room.
+■ Book club, 9 a.m. today in the community room.

 ■ Yoga, 1 p.m.
-Saturday, July 15, in the community room.
-Basic instruction will be offered.
-Those attending should bring a yoga mat.
+Saturday in the community room.
+Basic yoga instruction will be provided; participants need to bring their own yoga mats.

-■ Baby lap-sit story time, 10 a.m.
-Tuesday, July 18, in the boardroom.
+■ Baby lap-sit story time, 10 a.m. in the board room.
 For those 0-24 months and their caregivers.